OMAS-IIIF/oldaplib/docs/knowledge_base.md

 }
 ```

-`OMASLIB relies on the systematic use of **named graphs** which are used to separate the different areas and projects.`
+`oldaplib relies on the systematic use of **named graphs** which are used to separate the different areas and projects.`

 In triple stores, "named graphs" refer to a mechanism for organizing RDF (Resource Description Framework) data into
 separate and distinct graph contexts.
 Each named graph is identified by a unique name or identifier, and it contains a